maureenpage/maureen-page.github.io/Bio.md

 In my non-professional capacity, I enjoy playing music, ultimate frisbee, video games, hanging out with my dog, and being around people who are equally cynical and sarcastic.

-Please get in touch with me if you want to talk bees, genetics, fire, or if you notice as site errors.
+Please get in touch with me if you want to talk bees, genetics, fire, or if you notice any site errors.